 - 1 GHz or faster processor

-- Microsoft Windows XP, Windows Vista, Windows 7, or Windows 8 operating system (CyberSky runs on both 32- and 64-bit versions of these operating systems)
+- Microsoft Windows XP, Windows Vista, Windows 7, Windows 8, or Windows 10 operating system (CyberSky runs on both 32- and 64-bit versions of these operating systems)

 - 512 MB of RAM or more